bauer888/Purdue-CS/README.md

 # Purdue-CS
-Contains all work I have done during my time in Purdue Computer Science so far.
+Contains all work I have done for each of my programming classes during my time studying computer science at Purdue University.